Back to blog

 The best starting point is simple: open the calculator, answer the required questions, and look at the live estimate.
 You will see remaining years, months, days, and hours.
 Those units are not meant to scare you.
 They are meant to make an abstract idea easier to understand.

-Then add optional answers only if you have them.
-Daily steps, sitting time, family history, social connection, stress, preventive care, cholesterol, glucose, air quality, safety, alcohol, and sleep quality can refine the result.
+Your inputs are more actionable than the headline estimate.
+Daily steps, sitting time, family history, social connection, stress, preventive care, cholesterol, glucose, air quality, safety, alcohol, and sleep quality can all add context.
 You do not need perfect data.
-A reasonable estimate is better than leaving the question blank when the answer is directionally clear.
+A reasonable answer is better than leaving a question blank when the direction is clear.

-Why years, months, days, and hours are shown
+Why years, months, days, and hours can feel different

 Years are easy to compare, but they can still feel distant.
 Months, days, and hours make the estimate more concrete.
 That concrete feeling can be useful if it leads to one better decision: booking a screening, taking a walk, checking blood pressure, changing bedtime, or asking for support with smoking or alcohol.